nkapila6/nkapila6/README.md

 -->

 ## Buy Me A Coffee
-If the knowledge shared or the software I've built has been helpful to you.
-Please do buy me a coffee, would really appreciate it! 😄
+If my work has been helpful, a coffee is always appreciated! 😄

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/X8X51MK4A1)